mui/mui-x/scripts/README.md

 ## Release

+> Tip: You can copy the raw markdown checklist below to the release pull request description and mark each step as completed as you follow the steps.

 A typical release goes like this:

 ### Prepare the release of the packages

 The following steps must be proposed as a pull request.

-1. Compare the last tag with the branch upon which you want to release (`next` for the alpha / beta releases and `master` for the current stable version).
+1. - [ ] Compare the last tag with the branch upon which you want to release (`next` for the alpha / beta releases and `master` for the current stable version).
          To do so, use `yarn release:changelog` The options are the following:

    ```bash
    yarn release:changelog